-The district's taxable values grew by 3.27% for 2016, and our 20-year average is 4.79%.
-The winter tax bills reflected a new rate of 10.34 mills to be levied on all properties in order to allow the district pay back their original bonds and also pay back their loan from the State's school bond loan fund in the timeframe allowed.
-The district was able to refund its 2007 Bond and also the school bond loan fund debt in order to save the taxpayers additional money.
+The District's taxable values grew by 3.91% for 2017, and the 20-year average is 4.65%.
+The winter tax bills continued to reflect a rate of 10.34 mills to be levied for debt on all properties in order to allow the District to pay back their original bonds and also pay back their loan from the State's school bond loan fund in the time frame allowed.
+The District levied 1.60 mills for the first time in 2016 for the new sinking fund that voters approved on May 3, 2016.
+The mill is authorized to be levied for a period of 5 years.

-The Hopkins Board of Education and district employees are encouraged by the steady turnaround of the financial position of the district.
+The Hopkins Board of Education and district employees are encouraged by the steady turnaround of the financial position of the District.
 However, at the same time, they are discouraged by the reductions coming from the federal government and our local Educational Service Agency and also the use of the state's School Aid Fund to offset expenditures in the state's General Fund.